 A leadership assessment framework purpose-built for AI transformation leadership — grounded in Hogan science and calibrated to the specific organizational conditions that determine whether an AI mandate succeeds or fails.

 The ALRI™ is built on Hogan Assessment science — the most rigorously validated psychometric system in executive leadership evaluation.
-The eight traits in the index are mapped to specific Hogan scales, producing scores that are grounded in decades of leadership research rather than interview intuition or resume review.
+The traits in the index are mapped to specific Hogan scales, producing scores grounded in decades of leadership research rather than interview intuition or resume review.

 The ALRI™ is applied in two distinct engagement contexts — each producing different outputs and serving different organizational decisions.